kneelinghorse/Semantext-Hub/README.md

 # OSSP-AGI — Protocol Discovery Workbench

 OSSP-AGI is a secure-by-default, local-first workbench for discovering, validating, and documenting protocol manifests sourced from real contracts.
-Sprint 21 hardened the runtime so newcomers always start from trustworthy defaults: explicit registry API keys, fail-closed IAM policies, and viewer/runtime surfaces that only expose supported workflows.
+The **v0.25 launch bundle** layers Sprint 21–24 hardening with the Sprint 25 external showcase so you can ship a truthful release package straight from the repository.

+## v0.25 Launch Highlights

+- **Release-ready artifacts**: `artifacts/launch/v0.25/` packages manifests, diagrams, telemetry, and demo scripts for GitHub distribution.
+- **Curated external specs**: GitHub and Stripe OpenAPI runs (Mission B25.1) are referenced across docs with regeneration instructions.
+- **Preflight automation**: `npm run demo:preflight` validates tooling, security posture, retention tasks, and produces the curated showcase.
+- **Docs refresh**: README, Getting Started, overview, and CHANGELOG point newcomers to the hardened defaults and launch bundle story.

 ## 🚀 What You Can Do